Home of English Grammar

 6. A student should be respectful towards his teacher.

-7. I will tell you something but keep it confidential.
+7. I will tell you something, but keep it confidential .

 8. She doesn’t know anyone here.

-9. Nothing could save him.
+9. They did nothing to save him.

 10. Success often depends on your ability to adapt yourself to changing circumstances.

-11. The movie I watched yesterday was quite / rather uninteresting.
+11. The movie I watched yesterday was rather / quite uninteresting.

 12. People these days have more virtual friends than real friends.